sunrise and bright clouds

 Jesus told His disciples plainly and with some detail what was about to happen.
 He would go to Jerusalem, suffer many things from the Jewish leaders, be killed, and be raised from death on the third day.
 Peter’s response was very strongly worded.
 He said, “this shall not be unto thee!”
 Perhaps Peter thought that if he had been given the authority to bind and loose (v.
 19), he would use that authority to prevent anything from happening to Jesus in Jerusalem.
 But Peter had not yet understood the significance of one of the words that Jesus used; Jesus said that He “must” go and suffer and be killed and be raised.
 Peter and the other disciples had not yet understood why it was necessary for Jesus to die.
 By using the word “must,” Jesus was beginning to teach His disciples about the work of the promised Messiah as Redeemer.

 Jesus’ answer to Peter was also strongly worded.
 He said, “Get thee behind me, Satan.”
 Jesus’ death at the cross was necessary to His fulfilling His Father’s will.
-It was also necessary to His completing His work as the Christ.
+It was necessary to His completing His work as the Christ.
 Any attempt to prevent His death and resurrection would be part of Satan’s attempt to prevent the payment of the sins of mankind and the coming of the kingdom of heaven on earth.
 Peter didn’t understand.
 He spoke in the pride of his own flesh, and Satan used the moment to seek to turn Jesus from doing the Father’s will.

 24Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me.